facephi/sdk-web-examples/examples/angular/v19/sdk/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Widget Customisation in Angular 19

+> [!IMPORTANT]
+> It is important to correctly configure the encapsulation of styles in the framework/component.
+For example, adding the encapsulation to the component file that renders the widget is required in Angular 19.